 Doctorate education focuses on enabling the student to make original contributions to their respective fields of study.
 There are two phases of the doctoral program at HU: (1) a learning phase that includes coursework, seminars, research, and fieldwork that contributes to the student's knowledge in the program of study; and, (2) a research phase that focuses on student's original research culminating in his/her final examination.
-Upon a student's defense of the dissertation and completion of all other requirements, the student is awarded the doctoral degree in the program of study.
+Upon a student's successful completion of all required course work, defense of the dissertation, and completion of all milestones, the student is awarded the doctoral degree in the program of study.